alexharri/website/posts/canvas-to-ascii.md

 And that's the core problem: treating each grid cell as a pixel in an image.
 It's an obvious and simple method, but it disregards that ASCII characters have shape.

-We can make our ASCII renderings fara more crisp by picking characters based on their shape.
+We can make our ASCII renderings far more crisp by picking characters based on their shape.
 Here's the circle rendered that way:

 <AsciiScene width={360} height={408} fontSize={20} rowHeight={24} columnWidth={20} viewModes={["ascii", "transparent"]} sampleQuality={8} increaseContrast offsetAlign="left" exclude="$()[]">
   <Scene2D scene="circle_raised" />